-Reading Reading The Participants will utilize strategies based on error analysis to improve reading that include but are not limited to: use of DIBELS to analyze errors instructional assessments: QPS, Graded Word Lists, Informal Reading Inventories, Benchmarking 3x a year guiding reading strategies strategies employed through LETRS and PLC.
-PaTTAN sponsored training initiatives Use of Collins Writing to increase comprehension skills Use of Exact Path for diagnostic and prescriptive teaching at student's instructional level Evidence that steps have been implemented: 1. !
-Staff training signature logs and feedback forms 2. !
-Annual review of IEP progress monitoring as indicated through formative and instructional assessments Person Responsible Instructional Coach Director of Chastial Education Start Date Instructional Coach, Director of Special Education 7/1/2019 End Date 6/30/2022 Program Area(s) Professional Education, Teacher Induction, Special Education, Student Services, Educational Technology
+Reading Reading Description The Participants will utilize strategies based on error analysis to improve reading that include but are not limited to: use of DIBELS to analyze errors instructional assessments: QPS, Graded Word Lists, Informal Reading Inventories, Benchmarking 3x a year guiding reading strategies strategies employed through LETRS and PLC.
+PaTTAN sponsored training initiatives Use of Collins Writing to increase comprehension skills Use of Exact Path for diagnostic and prescriptive teaching at student's instructional level Evidence that steps have been implemented: !
+Staff training signature logs and feedback forms !
+Annual review of IEP progress monitoring as indicated through formative and instructional assessments Person Responsible Instructional Coach, Director of Special Education Start Date 8/23/2019 End Date 6/30/2022 Program Area(s) Professional Education, Teacher Induction, Special Education, Student Services Educational Technology

+Fiolessional Developmen

+Hours Per Session 4.0

+of Sessions 27

+of Participants Per 5

+Session

+Provider BBSD

+Provider Type PaTTAN, IU, SCHOOL DISRICT

+PDE Approved Yes

-4.0 27 5 BBSD PaTTAN, IU, SCHOOL DISRICT Yes Participants will review and analyze data from various assessment sources and use the data to determine interventions for students in the regular education and special education classrooms.
-Participants will use and stay updated on the use of Dibels, advanced LETRs training, and other strategies through IU8 and PATTAN.
-Enhances the educator's content knowledge in the area of the educator's certification or assignment.
+Knowledge Gain Participants will review and analyze data from various assessment sources and use the data to determine interventions for students in the regular education and special education classrooms.

+Research & Best Practices Base Participants will use and stay updated on the use of Dibels, advanced LETRs training, and other strategies through IU8 and PATTAN.

+For classroom teachers, school counselors and education specialists Enhances the educator's content knowledge in the area of the educator's certification or assignment.
 Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
 Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision- making.
 Empowers educators to work effectively with parents and community partners.

-Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
+For school or LEA administrators, and other educators seeking leadership roles Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
 Provides leaders with the ability to access and use appropriate data to inform decision-making.
 Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.

-Series of Workshops Department Focused Presentation Online-Asynchronous Professional Learning Communities Offsite Conferences
+Training Format Series of Workshops Department Focused Presentation Online-Asynchronous Professional Learning Communities Offsite Conferences